Guide · Interview Prep

 How long does JD-specific prep take per interview?

 60-120 minutes for the first interview at a company, less for subsequent rounds at the same company.
-The work is: extract the requirement spine from the JD, pull 2-3 proof stories per must-have from your work history, format each in STAR with concrete metrics, and rehearse the transitions.
+The work is: extract the must-have requirements from the JD, pull 2-3 proof stories per must-have from your work history, format each in STAR with concrete metrics, and rehearse the transitions.
 Generic prep can feel faster because there is less specific work to do — but the time savings are illusory because the interview outcome is worse.

-What is RoleWorth's interview prep generator and when ships?
+What does RoleWorth's interview prep generate?

 Does this work for behavioral interviews specifically?